 Swing states are often treated as a monolith, but leaders working within them will tell you they are anything but.
-In supporting five organizations—We the People Michigan, New Florida Majority Education Fund, Houston in Action, TakeAction Minnesota Education Fund, and New Georgia Project—we have seen up close how deep, nuanced engagement is transforming these states and building people power within historically marginalized communities (in some cases, for the first time).
+In supporting five organizations—New Georgia Project, We the People Michigan, New Florida Majority Education Fund, Houston in Action, and TakeAction Minnesota Education Fund—we have seen up close how deep, nuanced engagement is transforming these states and building people power within historically marginalized communities (in some cases, for the first time).
 No state is the same, nor is the organization’s approach.
 We speak to five leaders from these organizations about the challenges facing their state and how they’re rising to meet—and overcome—them.

 Art Reyes, We the People Michigan